antrea-io/antrea/docs/design/ovs-pipeline.md

 Flow 10 matches packets from Service connections that are originating from the local Antrea gateway and destined for the external network.
 This is accomplished by matching `RewriteMACRegMark`, `FromGatewayRegMark`, and `ServiceCTMark`.
 The destination MAC address is then set to that of the local Antrea gateway.
-Additionally, `ToGatewayRegMark` that will be used with `FromGatewayRegMark` together to identify hairpin connections in table [SNATMark] is loaded.
+Additionally, `ToGatewayRegMark`, which will be used with `FromGatewayRegMark` together to identify hairpin connections in table [SNATMark], is loaded.
 Finally, the packets are forwarded to table [L3DecTTL].

-Flow 11 is the table-miss flow, matching packets originating from local Pods and destined for the external network, and then forwarding them to table [L2ForwardingCalc]. `ToGatewayRegMark` is loaded as the matched packets traverse the local Antrea gateway.
+Flow 11 is the table-miss flow, and is used for packets originating from local Pods and destined for the external network, and then forwarding them to table [L2ForwardingCalc]. `ToGatewayRegMark` is loaded as the matched packets traverse the local Antrea gateway.